 Prerequisite: EMS 123 or proof of a current (one year or less)"C" class CPR certification by the American Heart Association, Professional Rescuer CPR by the American Red Cross or CPR Pro for the Professional Rescuer by the American Safety & Health Institute.
 Reading placement test with a 9th grade reading level is required.
 Must be 17.5 years of age at the start of class.
 Must produce a vaccine record for Measles, Mumps, and Rubella.
 Must produce a negative TB test (less than six months old) or negative chest x-ray.
-Reading Proficiency.

 Five lecture.
 Three lab.

 EMS140.
-Basic Trauma Management (1).
+Pre-Hospital Trauma Life Support (1).

-Management of traumatized individuals including sequence of assessment and techniques of resuscitation, stabilization and transport.
+Management of traumatically injured individuals including sequence of assessment and techniques of resuscitation, stabilization and transport.
 Organized approach to trauma care for EMTs and nurses who evaluate and stabilize the trauma victim.
-Stresses conditions which cannot be stabilized in pre-hospital environment and require immediate transport.
-Emphasis on practical usage and experience.
-Award of completion.
+Stresses conditions which cannot be stabilized in prehospital environment and require immediate transport.

 Prerequisite: EMS 131.
-Reading Proficiency.
-One lecture.